Starting the Platform

 Enabling Services on Boot

-Make sure all services start automatically after a server reboot:
+Make sure both services start automatically after a server reboot:

 systemctl enable postgresql-16 # or postgresql